NivekGnu/2800-202510-BBY25/README.md

     - **PLEASE DO NOT USE FOR ACTUAL RELEASE**
   - Google Gemini (npm i @google/generative-ai)

-3. Required APIs ** IMPORTANT: PLEASE ENSURE YOU KEEP API KEYS IN A ".env" FILE ** Obtain API keys for the following (Account for each required)
+3. Required APIs **IMPORTANT: PLEASE ENSURE YOU KEEP API KEYS IN A ".env" FILE**.
+Obtain API keys for the following (account for each required)
  - MongoDB
  - Mapbox
  - Gemini
  - Stripe
  - Create two session secrets (for node and mongodb) with any UUID generator (ie. https://www.uuidgenerator.net/)

-Then copy the following into your ".env" file and replace '{YOUR KEY}' your API key **NO SPACE**
+Then copy the following into your ".env" file and replace '{YOUR KEY}' with your API key **NO SPACE**

 - MONGODB_HOST={YOUR KEY}
 - MONGODB_USER={YOUR KEY}